The best payment gateways make it simple and easy to take and process credit and debit card payments online.

 Although the software can accept transactions made by customers all over the world, your business must be registered in the US, UK, Canada, Europe or Australia if you’d like to use this service.

-The best way to take advantage of Authorize.net is to have a merchant account, in which case plans start with the Payment Gateway Only offering, which has no setup fee, a monthly gateway fee of $25, plus a per transaction fee of $0.10 and a daily batch fee of an additional $0.10.
+The best way to take advantage of Authorize.net is to have a merchant account, in which case plans start with the Payment Gateway Only offering, which has no setup fee, a monthly gateway fee, plus a per transaction fee and a daily batch fee.
 At the other end of the spectrum are enterprise solutions which offer tailored pricing for larger business needs.

 Other payment gateways to consider